esperanca/personal_website/src/posts/weeknote-039.md

 Even [Apple is having trouble](https://www.vox.com/recode/22690190/apple-remote-work-from-home-employee-cher-scarlett-janneke-parrish).
 This article published today at Vox is enlightening: it explains so much about the arrogance that comes with power and what is really behind these decisions.

-Perhaps the only FAANG that is not having so much trouble on this is Facebook.
+Perhaps the only FAANG that is not having so much trouble on this arena is Facebook.
 Since June, they acted fast and opened the work at home policy to all employees after trying to enforce some rules in May.
+Perhaps is because they have way [bigger issues to deal](https://www.getrevue.co/profile/themarkup/issues/facebook-and-the-terrible-horrible-no-good-very-bad-month-770649) with it in terms of reputation.

-The back story of the war on talent is that sad, really.
+The back story of the war on talent retention is that sad, really.
 Millions making bad decisions.
-The uncomfortable truth is that the changes in how we work are happening fast, and leadership and management aren’t able to cope.
+The uncomfortable truth is that the changes in how we work are happening fast, and leadership and management teams aren’t able to cope.

 I am navigating this theme and doing what I can.
 Having honest conversations with my team and learning more and more about asynchronous work.
 We have pleanty of possibilities and ways of solving this charade.
 But the solutions will require more empathy and flexibility.